I overcame emotional trauma as an abuse survivor to build a life that I love waking up to every single day.

 I was never enough; never, ever enough and she made sure to remind me every day.

-I was in a vicious cycle...thrown into the harshest setting on a washing machine; extra large load, heavy duty cycle,
+I was thrown into the harshest cycle on a washing machine -

-ice cold water; tossed around at home and hung out at school.
+I felt tossed around at home then hung out at school.

-1980 - 1984 The Bullying grew increasingly worse.
-I spent most of the 80’s suffering from the most painful migraine-like headaches.
+The bullying grew increasingly worse.
+I spent most of the 80s suffering from the most painful migraine-like headaches.

 And if that wasn’t enough, I was treated for depression for the first time.